nateemma/strategies/README.md

 Run the hyperopt command to search for 'optimal' parameters in your strategy.

-Note that performance is _dramatically_ affected by the ROI parameters (and timeframe, but to a lesser extent).
+Note that performance is _dramatically_ affected by the ROI parameters and timeframe.

-In my case, I tend to just run this on ComboHold, since that is what I actually use to trade.

 >freqtrade hyperopt --strategy _\<strategy\>_  --space _\<space\>_ --hyperopt-loss _\<loss algorithm\>_   --timerange=_\<timerange\>_